robin-hartmann/TcpIpProxy/README.md

 ## Acknowledgments

-* @MobisysGmbH for letting me publish this project and being a great place to work
+* [mobisys GmbH](https://github.com/mobisysgmbh) for letting me publish this project and being a great place to work